World Cup 2018 teams to watch, from Germany to Iceland

 Captain Neymar da Silva Santos Junior -- or Neymar -- is one of the tournament’s biggest stars.
 At 26 years old, Neymar recently suffered from a broken foot -- putting him out of the game for about three months -- but the forward’s readmittance on the team has made Brazil an even greater force to be reckoned with.

-ALL THE TIMES THAT QUALIFIED FOR THE 2018 WORLD CUP
+ALL THE TEAMS THAT QUALIFIED FOR THE 2018 WORLD CUP

 Brazil has made 20 World Cup appearances and has won five titles.
 It will have its base in Sochi despite playing no games near the Black Sea resort.
 Coached by Adenor Leonardo Bachi, nicknamed “Tite,” its first match will be played against Switzerland.